 If you are uncertain if we can help you or your child, please do still get in touch.

-How can Occupational Therapy and Sensory Integration help my child?
+How can Occupational Therapy help my child?

 Occupational Therapy provides support with physical, sensory or cognitive problems that prevent children and young people from participating in the activities of everyday life.
 We will identify strengths and difficulties your child may have in activities such as in dressing, feeding, play and learning at school and will help you work out practical solutions.